JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-12-14-SRA-Uploads.md

 The upload to SRA will proceed for each file with messages “transfer complete” when each is uploaded.
 Keep computer active until all uploads are finished.

+Continue with the submission by selecting the preload folder on SRA.

+RNAseq sequence files were submitted under SUB12548346.